 Use of Marks

-Without the prior written consent of Lightyear, the Agent shall not use, or authorize or permit any of its agents or representatives to use the name "Lightyear Network Solutions, LLC" or "Lightyear" or any other trademark or service mark owned by or licensed to Lightyear for any purpose, except on authorized Promotional Materials.
-The Agent also cannot use the trademark or service mark owned by or licensed to any of Lightyear’s underlying carrier(s) without their express, written consent.
+Without the prior written consent of Hemp Logic, the Agent shall not use, or authorize or permit any of its agents or representatives to use the name "Hemp Logic, LLC" or "Hemp Logic" or any other trademark or service mark owned by or licensed to Hemp Logic for any purpose, except on authorized Promotional Materials.
+The Agent also cannot use the trademark or service mark owned by or licensed to any of Hemp Logic’s underlying carrier(s) without their express, written consent.

 ARTICLE 5